A front view of a sleek, modern modular home

 The Company

-Founded in 2006, Wheelhaus has always followed the philosophy that less is more.
+Founded in 2006, Wheelhaus has always believed that less is more.
 A smaller modular home requires fewer building materials and thus produces less waste.

 All homes have an excellent R-value for better energy efficiency.